 More information on all cancer from Cancer Australia

-Cancer, like other health conditions, is classified by the International Statistical Classification of Diseases and Related Health Problems Version 10 (ICD-10).
+Cancer is classified by the International Statistical Classification of Diseases and Related Health Problems Version 10 (ICD–10).
 This is a statistical classification, published by the World Health Organization, in which each morbid condition is assigned a unique code according to established criteria.

 Cancer incidence indicates the number of new cancers diagnosed during a specified time period (usually one year).